Rhubarb cake that is sure to win raves as a perfect accompaniment to coffee or tea.

 Combine sugar and 3/4 cup butter in bowl.
 Beat at medium speed, scraping bowl often, until well mixed.
 Add eggs and vanilla; continue beating until creamy.

-Combine 2 3/4 cups flour, baking powder, baking soda and salt in another bowl.
+Combine remaining flour, baking powder, baking soda and salt in another bowl.
 Add to butter mixture alternately with sour cream, mixing well after each addition.
-Toss together rhubarb and remaining 1/4 cup flour in same bowl; gently stir into batter.
+Stir rhubarb gently into batter.
 Spread evenly into prepared pan.

 Combine brown sugar, 1/4 cup flour and cinnamon in bowl; cut in 1/4 cup butter until mixture resembles coarse crumbs.
 Sprinkle evenly over batter.
 Bake 45-55 minutes or until toothpick inserted in center comes out clean.